Todd Duncan: Career

 In 1934, Duncan debuted in Pietro Mascagni's Cavalleria rusticana at the Mecca Temple in New York with the Aeolian Opera, a black opera company.

 Duncan was George Gershwin's personal choice as the first performer of the role of Porgy in Porgy and Bess in 1935 and played the role more than 1,800 times.
 He led the cast during the Washington run of Porgy and Bess at the National Theatre in 1936, to protest the theatre's policy of segregation.
 Duncan stated that he "would never play in a theater which barred him from purchasing tickets to certain seats because of his race."
 Eventually management would give into the demands and allow for the first integrated performance at National Theatre.
-Duncan was also the first performer for the role of Stephen Kumalo in Kurt Weill's Lost in the Stars.
+Duncan was also the first performer for the role of Stephen Kumalo in Kurt Weill's Lost in the Stars which opened on Broadway at the Music Box Theatre on October 30, 1949, and closed on July 1, 1950, after 281 performances.

 In 1938, Duncan appeared on the London stage at the Theatre Royal, Drury Lane in C.B.Cochran's musical production The Sun Never Sets.
 The cast included fellow American Adelaide Hall, Leslie Banks, Edna Best and Stewart Granger.
 The musical was adapted by Pat Wallace and Guy Bolton from various stories written by Edgar Wallace and the show included original music by Cole Porter.
 Costumes were designed by Elizabeth Haffenden.
 One of the numbers Duncan sang was 'River God'.
 After the London run closed, Duncan and Adelaide Hall from the original cast toured Britain with the production.